QuadnucYard/radishom/src/radishom.typ

       }
     }

-    for plugin in line-plugins {
+    for plugin in for-each-line {
       let fg = plugin(line-par)
       if fg != none {
         task.foreground.push(fg)